larsjuhljensen/JensenLab/_pages/training_textmining_hb.md

 _10. Do the abstracts in fact support an association between colorectal cancer and TP53?_

-Cooccurrence-based information extraction is a very generic approach, which can be used to find associations between any two types of entities for which we can do NER.
+Cooccurrence-based relation extraction is a very generic approach, which can be used to find associations between any two types of entities for which we can do NER.
 For example, we can use the same approach to link the species **_Fusobacterium nucleatum_** together with **colorectal cancer** (DOID:9256):

 <https://organisms.jensenlab.org/Entity?documents=10&type1=-2&id1=851&type2=-26&id2=DOID:9256>